PeptideDB

 Biological Activity

-ln Vitro With inhibition rates of 56.57% (R. solani), 100% (S. sclerotiorum), 55.09% (B. cinerea), 71.23% (F graminearum), 37.32% (M. oryzae), 50.87% (P. capsici), 100% (A. flavus), 59.75% (P. expansum), 100% (M. fructicola), and 65.78% (R. stolonifer), respectively, antifungal agent 38 (50 μg/mL) exhibits antifungal activity against 10 pathogenic fungi[1].
-The integrity of M. fructicola's plasma membrane is harmed by antifungal drug 38 (5 μg/mL)[1].
-Excellent anti-bacterial activity is shown by antifungal agent 38 (100 μg/mL) against X. oryzae accc 11602 and X. axonpodis[1].
-With EC50s of 17.09 μg/mL for R. solani, 6.34 μg/mL for S. sclerotiorum, 25.24 μg/mL for F. graminearum, >10 μg/mL for A. flavus, 10.42 μg/mL for M. fructicola, and 45.71 μg/mL for B. cinerea, respectively, antifungal agent 38 inhibits the development of fungi[1].
+ln Vitro With inhibition rates of 56.57% (R. solani), 100% (S. sclerotiorum), 55.09% (B. cinerea), 71.23% (F. graminearum), 37.32% (M. oryzae), 50.87% (P. capsici), 100% (A. flavus), 59.75% (P. expansum), 100% (M. fructicola), and 65.78% (R. stolonifer), respectively, antifungal agent 38 (50 μg/mL) exhibits antifungal activity against 10 pathogenic fungi[1].
+Microorganism 38 (5 μg/mL) compromises the integrity of M's plasma membrane. fructicola [1].
+Against X, antifungal agent 38 (100 μg/mL) exhibits good antibacterial activity.
+Oryzae Account 11602, X. Axonpodis [1].
+With EC50s of 17.09 μg/mL for R. solani, 6.34 μg/mL for S. sclerotiorum, 25.24 μg/mL for F. graminearum, >10 μg/mL for A. flavus, 10.42 μg/mL for M. fructicola, and 45.71 μg/mL for B. cinerea, respectively, antifungal agent 38 inhibits the growth of fungi[1].

 Cell Assay Cell Viability Assay[1]